rperdomo/rt-rombitech-docs/README.md

 After completing the creation of your new site on GitHub, update it as needed:

+## Contributing

+We welcome contributions to this project!
+Please see our [contributing guide](CONTRIBUTING.md) for details on how to get started.

 ## Replace the content of the template pages

 Update the following files to your own content: